Grand Teton Weather - Climbing Decision Support Page

 A Teton forecast is good for about 6 hours.
 An accurate forecast during periods of moderate instability is extremely difficult for anyone to nail down with certainty.
 You can have more faith in a forecast if a stable high pressure system sits over the Northern Rockies but it's still important to read the weather as you travel.
 A very modest instability in the atmosphere, like a highly localized mountain thunderstorm, might be omitted from a morning forecast.
 Keep in mind that all forecast temperatures are temperatures of the air in the shade.
 It can feel much hotter in direct sunlight.
 The wind chill may negate any feelings of additional warmth, however.

-The Lower Saddle's weather station is very useful during the summer.
-It allows you to keep tabs on weather conditions, and helps predict climbing conditions.
+The Lower Saddle's weather station allows you to keep tabs on weather conditions, and helps predict climbing conditions.
 It doesn't collect rainfall information.
-The weather station at the Jackson Hole Airport in Wyoming, and the one at the Driggs-Reed Memorial Airport in Idaho, report rainfall totals on their respective sides of the Tetons.
-Summer rain could mean icy conditions at upper elevations, or snowy conditions
+The weather station at the Jackson Hole Airport in Wyoming, and the one at the Driggs-Reed Memorial Airport in Idaho, report rainfall totals on their respective sides of the Tetons; however, rainfall data isn't always posted for unknown reasons.

-We like to check recent rainfall totals prior to a climbing trip when traveling.
-Rainfall graphs are shown further below.
+Rainfall graphs from 4 weather stations are posted further below.
 Keep in mind that rainfall on the Grand can bypass the weather stations and vice-versa.
 If it rained at both airports then it's more likely to have rained on the Grand.
-And the Grand can get more precip (snow, hail, rain, etc) than lower elevations.
-Just depends.

-If you are heading out during the winter, be sure to check the BTAC Avalanche Forecast, the GTNP avalanche discussions, the NWS's Snow Avalanche Guidance, and posts by the JLCR's.
-While not definitive on hazards (far from it), they can give you a good feel for when things might be really bad.
+If you are heading out during the winter, be sure to check the BTAC Avalanche Forecast, and avalanche resources from the National Weather Service in Riverton, WY.
+While not definitive on hazards (far from it), they can give you a good feel for some very real threats.
 The avalanche forecast is not for extreme terrain or elevations above 10,500 ft.
-The local Jackson Hole web portal Buckrail.com will often have a weather forecast for the mountains.
+And keep in mind that many people get caught in avalanches when the threat is moderate.

 Many of the weather links are best viewed on a large screen, not a phone.